sgoodfriend/rl-algo-impls/rl_algo_impls/lux/docs/lux_s2_neurips_writeup.md

 ### Reaches End of Game
 ![reach_game_end.png](lux_s2_neurips_writeup/reach_game_end.png)

-The chart above shows the rate of games that reach the step limit $1000+2*n_f+1$ ($n_f$ is number of factories per player).
+The chart above shows the rate of games that reach the step limit.
 The 16x16 agent (light green) averages about 600 steps/game by the end of training.
-Even though I require maps to have at least 2 ice and ore each, later agents I've trained rarely reach over 900 steps/game, implying the small map with competitive resources is a difficult environment to reliably reach the step limit.
+Even though I require maps to have at least 2 ice and ore each, later agents I’ve trained rarely reach over 900 steps/game, implying the small map with competitive resources is a difficult environment to reliably reach the step limit.
 The 32x32 (magenta) and 64x64 agents (blue) get to the step limit regularly.

 ### Metal Generation
 ![metal_generation.png](lux_s2_neurips_writeup/metal_generation.png)